SamoraHunter/ensemble_genetic_algorithm/docs/source/docs_wiki/Architectural_Overview.md

 -   Define the hyperparameter search space for its model (using `hyperopt`).
 -   Instantiate its model with a given set of hyperparameters.

 The GA engine uses these generators to create the base learners that form the building blocks of the ensembles.
 This design makes the framework highly extensible.
-See Adding a New Base Learner.
+See {doc}`../adding_new_learner`.

 ### 7. The Analysis Layer (`GA_results_explorer`)